• Skip to primary navigation

 Baking Powder – Unlike baking soda, baking powder is baking soda already mixed with cornstarch and a powdered acid to form carbon dioxide bubbles to give your baked goods a light airy texture without the need for additional acidic ingredients.

-Yeast – A natural, biological leavener that requires more time and patience than chemical leaveners since it takes time for the yeast to metabolize into carbon dioxide during the resting and kneading periods.
+Yeast - Active dry yeast and instant yeast are a natural, biological leavener that requires more time and patience than chemical leaveners since it takes time for the yeast to metabolize into carbon dioxide during the resting and kneading periods.

-Cream of Tartar – This acidic powder can be used with baking soda in baked goods.
-It’s not needed when using baking powder, as it already contains acid.
+Cream of Tartar - This acidic powder can be used with baking soda in baked goods.
+It’s unnecessary when using baking powder, as it contains acid.

 Salts